-Most clients who I’ve work with want more than an organized space in their home.
-They aspire to an organized lifestyle.
-When beginning our together, I always begin by explaining to them how “getting organized” is not a singular event that takes place over the course of a weekend.
-It is a journey that you take over time, with each step leading you closer to the goal of living an organized lifestyle.
+Each time I began working with a new client, I always started by explaining how “getting organized” is not a singular event that takes place over the course of a weekend.
+Instead, it’s a journey that you take over time, with each step leading you closer to the goal of living an organized lifestyle.

-Whether you plan to take your journey alone, or with a professional organizer alongside you, it’s important to set some realistic expectations for yourself as you embark on your journey.
+Whether you plan to take your journey alone, or with a professional organizer alongside you, I think it’s absolutely crucial to set some realistic expectations for yourself as you embark on your journey.

 As you begin your journey towards an organized lifestyle, it’s important to keep these 7 things in mind…